Capacity: 570 MW for 10 hours

 Here is a simple explanation of how electricity is generated at Wivenhoe.

-- Water is pumped from Wivenhoe Dam into Splityard Creek.
+- Water is pumped from Lake Wivenhoe uphill Splityard Creek Dam.

-- The water is stored in Splityard Creek until it is needed.
-When required, water is pumped from Splityard Creek downhill through tunnels.
+- The water is stored in Splityard Creek Dam until it is needed.
+When required, water is pumped from Splityard Creek Dam downhill through tunnels.